Should I Buy an Extended Warranty on a New Car?

 What does an extended warranty cover?

-The parts an extended warranty covers will depend on which plan you choose.
+An extended warranty covers specific parts, but how many parts it covers will depend on which plan you choose.
 A bumper-to-bumper plan can cover over 5,000 parts, while a powertrain plan can cover as few as 50 parts.

 How much do extended warranties cost?

-The average cost of an extended warranty is around $1,000 per year of coverage, but that price varies significantly based on your vehicle, warranty provider and coverage term.
-For example, our sample quotes above ranged from roughly $1,600 to $8,000.
-That’s why it often pays to shop around.
+Extended warranties typically cost around $1,000 per year of coverage, but that price varies significantly based on your vehicle, warranty provider and coverage term.

 How long can extended warranties last?